ConcededApe1314/data_warehouse_project/README.md

 ## 🌟 About Me

-Geophysical Engineer specializing in data analysis with Python, SQL, and Tableau.
+Hi!
+I'm Didier, a Geophysical Engineer specializing in data analysis with Python, SQL, and Tableau.